Tutorial

 tar -xzf phyddle_bisse_r.tar.gz

-# ... don't process simulated data (if it exists)
+# ... don't reformat simulated data (if it exists)

 phyddle -c config.py -s FEP --no_sim